evanodell/hansard/cran-comments.md

 #Resubmission
-This is a re-submission of this package.
+This is the second re-submission of this package.
 The initial submission used an incorrect license template, this has now been corrected.
 I have also added a vignette and a message for when the call to the API does not return any data.

+For the second re-submission, links in the DESCRIPTION file, the README and the vignette were changed from .data.parliament.uk to <http://www.data.parliament.uk/>.

 ## Test environments